 What Other Types of Products Can Boost Hair Volume?

-In addition to using a hair volume spray, there are other hair volume products you can experiment with.
+In addition to using a hair volume spray, there are other hair volume products you can experiment with to get thicker hair.
 Here are some of the most common options you’ll find.

 Foams and mousses are popular choices for adding weightless volume to hair.
 To apply, simply scrunch a dime-sized amount into towel-dried hair after washing.
 Dry your hair upside down for best results.